-Vulcan is a turnkey plug-and-play system boasting higher efficiency, industrial operating standards, upwards scalability up to 30.2KWH, safe battery technology, and constant charge times regardless of storage capacity.
-Our system uses top-of-the-line technologies from our partners which are seamlessly integrated in our design.
+Vulcan is a turnkey plug-and-play system boasting higher efficiency, industrial operating standards, upwards scalability up to 100 kWh, safe battery technology, and constant charge times regardless of storage capacity.
+Our system uses top-of-the-line technologies from our partners which are seamlessly integrated into our design.
 Our system is also designed and manufactured in the U.S.

 - Question: How soon will my system be delivered?

 You can currently expect delivery within 30 days of your order and full payment.
 Delivery times may vary depending on order backlog and availability of components.
 Over 70% of our product parts are North American made, mitigating the supply chain risk, and we make every effort to continue producing and delivering our products on time.
 We will update you if our timeline changes.

 - Question: What is the surge power of the Vulcan?